Where the strongest winds on earth blow. Geography of weather records The highest wind speed on earth is observed

 Wind speed: 75 to 88 km/h

 The storm can be ordinary, strong and cruel.
-If an ordinary person just rips tiles from roofs and bends big trees, then its older “brothers” can destroy buildings, uproot trees and raise a wave 11 meters high.
+If the ordinary one just tears the tiles off the roofs and oppresses big trees, then his older "brothers" can destroy buildings, uproot trees and raise a wave 11 meters high.

 Hurricane

-The hurricane literally destroys everything that gets in its way.
+A hurricane blows away literally everything in its path.
 Wind gusts can reach 50-60 m/sec.
 The wind can easily lift heavy objects into the air and carry them over considerable distances, sink ships and destroy monumental buildings.

 Records

-The strongest gust of wind in history was recorded in 1934 at Mount Washington in New Hampshire, USA.
-For several minutes the wind blew at a speed of 123 m/s.
-Commonwealth Bay in Antarctica is considered the windiest place on the planet.
+The strongest wind gust in history was recorded in 1934 on Mount Washington in New Hampshire, USA.
+For several minutes the wind was blowing at a speed of 123 m/s.
+The windiest place on the planet is Commonwealth Bay in Antarctica.
 There the wind blows constantly, and its speed reaches 240 km/h.

 What else to read